johakovi/PandaGamepad-keymaps/README.md

 # Panda Gamepad Pro keymapping for Samsung Galaxy Fold 6
-There is various keymaps for Fold 6 (or maybe for too 2160x1856 screens and 20.9:18 aspect ratios?)
+There is various onscreen keymaps for Fold 6 (or maybe for too 2160x1856 screens and 20.9:18 aspect ratios?) that uses Panda Gamepad Pro app.
+These are my ready to go settings that you can import in Panda's app

 _Games:_